Skip to main content

 Contact CU Foundation Gift Management at gifts@cufund.org or 303-541-1290 with questions.
 Please consult your advisors for tax and legal advice.

-Make a gift with cryptocurrencies and learn more on our cryptocurrencies giving page.
+To make a gift with cryptocurrency, please visit our cryptocurrencies giving page.

 Contact our Gift Planning Team for guidance on these individual circumstances.